itkrivoshei/OdinCodeProjcts/src/LinkedLists/README.md

 # 🔗 LinkedList Project

-This project is part of the [JavaScript course](https://www.theodinproject.com/lessons/javascript-linked-lists) from The Odin Project, focusing on creating a linked list data structure in TypeScript.
+This project is part of the course from [The Odin Project](https://github.com/TheOdinProject), focusing on creating a linked list data structure in TypeScript.

 ## 🚀 Quickstart